 L. Ashley Brooks

-As a 16-year-old entering undergrad, L. Ashley Brooks saw herself becoming a U.S. Senator from Roanoke, Va.
-But during her undergraduate years at Liberty University in Lynchburg, Va., the law started to call.
+As a 16-year-old entering undergrad, Ashley Brooks saw herself becoming entering the political arena.
+But during her undergraduate years, the law beckoned.

-Ashley enjoys the one-on-one relationships she has with her clients, not only as a planner, but as a trusted adviser.
-For 13 years she has dedicated her time to helping individuals, families and businesses plan and navigate the legal challenges that arise along the way.
+Ashley enjoys the one-on-one relationships she has with her clients, not only as a planner but as a trusted adviser.
+For more than 15 years she has dedicated her time to helping individuals, families and businesses plan and navigate their legal challenges.

-In her spare time, Ashley loves to hike, garden, ride horses or hang with her two dogs, Evan, a Welsh Corgi, and Harper (yes, after “Mockingbird’s” Lee, a hound-pit-bull mix.
-She also likes to plan vacations around visiting renowned art museums and galleries all over the world.
+In her spare time, Ashley loves to hike, garden, ride horses or hang with her two dogs: Evan, a Welsh Corgi, and Harper, a hound-pit-bull mix.
+She also likes to plan vacations around visiting art museums and galleries locally and around the world.